lewislarsen/youtube-channel-notifier/README.md

 ### Video Filtering

-The application automatically filters out certain types of content by default.
+The project automatically attempts to filters out certain types of content by default.
 This is configured in `config/excluded-video-words.php`:

 ```php
 <?php